FoxLisk/alttp-notes/mod_stuff/timing/README.md

 This is the number of seconds that the run is.
 Since we only time runs to the nearest second in ALttP, we can generally ignore any milliseconds portion (although if it's extremely close to a second barrier, you should exercise extra care).

+You can use a tool like [this one](https://www.browserling.com/tools/seconds-to-hms) to convert the number of seconds into a more readable hours, minutes, and seconds format.

 ## Local Analysis

 If you'd like to investigate the video locally, you have a variety of tools available.
-We are at time of writing recommending a tool such as [Stacher7](https://stacher.io/) for downloading.
+We are currently recommending [Stacher7](https://stacher.io/) for downloading.
+Make sure you select to download the highest quality video available.

 For analyzing the vod, I use [Avidemux](https://avidemux.sourceforge.net/download.html), but you could use other tools for the purpose.
 In Avidemux, first identify the start frame by using a combination of scrubbing and frame stepping (left and right arrow keys) and press the `[A` button in the UI: